 So, here is the advice which really helped me:

 - Where to look.
 The most helpful gem, in the words of the man himself “Look at the place you want to get to.
 Don’t look at the road; you’ll hit it, don’t look at the view, you’ll join it”.
 Try it, it’s genius.

 - Keep your outside leg down around the corners, keep your legs level on the straights.
 Stick your inside knee out if it’s a tight corner and you’re going really fast.

 - Hold the drops and keep your fingertips on the brakes, you never know when you might need them.

 - Brake gently, if you need to brake.
-Unless there really is an emergency slamming on the brakes will only lock up your wheels and cause you to lose control.
-If you are cornering, you should be braking into the corner and off the brakes around it.
+Unless there really is an emergency, slamming on the brakes will only lock up your wheels and cause you to lose control.
+If you are cornering, you should be braking into the corner and then lay off the brakes around it.

 Taking the correct line is still very much something I am working on and have not got the hang of.
 My descending skills stop well short of switchbacks.
 Fortunately there aren’t all that many switchbacks around Edinburgh.

 At the recent coaching session, I did the same corner over and over and over again.
 It was the kind of corner that I sometimes really do feel fear on.
 One of those which gets just that bit tighter with no warning whatsoever.

 The coach went over and over the correct line to take and by the last time I went down that hill, I felt great.
 Fast and in control.
 Unfortunately, I’m having some difficulty applying that advice to any other hills so I remain an expert on one hill only and am still sometimes fast and just a teeny bit out of control.